 Page Speed to Soon Become Factor in Ranking of Mobile Pages

-One of the main aims of this update will be to target excessively slow loading pages, if you have slow loading pages on your website and you don’t amend them now, this update will punish you.
-However according to google’s announcement, they don’t predict that an extensive amount of pages will be impacted once the ranking factor of Page Speed becomes incorporated into the Google Algorithm in July.
-Page speed should already be a priority for any website who wishes to be successful as it is such an important component, and if it wasn’t already it should definitely be now with this “speed update” looming.
+One of the main aims of this update will be to target excessively slow-loading pages, if you have slow-loading pages on your website and you don’t amend them now, this update will punish you.
+However, according to google’s announcement, they don’t predict that an extensive amount of pages will be impacted once the ranking factor of Page Speed becomes incorporated into the Google Algorithm in July.
+Page speed should already be a priority for any website that wishes to be successful as it is such an important component, and if it wasn’t already it should definitely be now with this “speed update” looming.